jsor/hal-client/README.md

 ### Browse the API

-To start browsing through the API, we first get to root resource.
+To start browsing through the API, we first get the root resource.

 ```php
 /** @var \Jsor\HalClient\Resource $rootResource */